danielwerthen/sosand/README.md

 Configuration
 -------

 The content is defined and structured in the file "_data/cards.yml".
 In this file there are three types of cards; vimeo-videos, photos and pages.
 Each *card* needs a specified `type`-tag as well as some type specific tags.
+The order of the cards is significant and will carry through to the final layout on the rendered page.
+Top to bottom in the "cards.yml" file, will lead to a left to right and top to bottom placement.

 ###Vimeo